yurylavrukhin/personal-website/src/site/places/index.md

 ## 2024

+San Marcos, California, United States — 27 may — 28 may

 _(Del Mar → Carlsbad → San Marcos)_

 Del Mar, California, United States — 26 may — 27 may